Gentle on My Mind: Glen Campbell's recording and success

 After Campbell's success with "By the Time I Get to Phoenix", "Gentle on My Mind" was re-released in 1968.
 The new release of the single sold more copies than the original release, peaking at number 44 on Billboard's Hot Country Singles, at number 39 on the Billboard Hot 100, and at number 8 on the Easy Listening chart.
 On the RPM charts in Canada, it peaked at number 20 on the country chart and at number 60 on the RPM 100.
 That year, "Gentle on My Mind" won the categories for Best Country & Western Song, Best Folk Performance for Hartford's recording; and Best Country & Western Solo Vocal Performance, Male as well as Best Country & Western Recording for Campbell's version at the 10th Annual Grammy Awards.

-By May 1968, an estimated 50 artists had recorded covers of "Gentle on my Mind", while Campbell's recording had sold 600,000 singles.
-The song was covered by acts including Frank Sinatra (1968), Patti Page (1968), Dean Martin (1969), Aretha Franklin, (1969) and Elvis Presley (1969).
-Page's version reached number 7 on Billboard's Easy Listening Chart and number 66 on the Hot 100.
-Franklin's version was released as the B-side to her single "I Can't See Myself Leaving You"; her version peaked at number 76 on the Billboard Hot 100 and at number 50 on the Billboard Hot Rhythm & Blues Singles chart.
+By May 1968, an estimated fifty singers had recorded "Gentle on my Mind", while Campbell's recording had sold 600,000 copies.
+The song was recorded by such singers as Frank Sinatra (1968), Dean Martin (1969), Aretha Franklin (1969), and Elvis Presley (1969).
+Patti Page quickly recorded her late 1967 version which reached number 7 on Billboard's Easy Listening Chart in 1968, and number 66 on the Hot 100.
+Aretha Franklin's version was released as the B-side to her single "I Can't See Myself Leaving You"; her version peaked at number 76 on the Billboard Hot 100 and at number 50 on the Billboard Hot Rhythm & Blues Singles chart.
 Dean Martin's version reached number 2 on the UK Singles chart, number 3 on the Irish Singles chart, and number 9 on Billboard's Easy Listening chart.
 Hartford's producer on the original recording of "Gentle on My Mind", Felton Jarvis, co-produced Presley's album From Elvis in Memphis (1969) with Chips Moman.
 The recording of Hartford's song was the last number of Presley's January 14, 1969, session.
 Following its second take, Presley experienced laryngitis and had to temporarily halt the recording.

+The success of the song drew some opposition to its themes.
+Columnist and Catholic clergyman Jerome LeDoux said that the song's "catchy, simple melody combines with nice-sounding, immoral lyrics which no one really pays attention to, and which is therefore passed off as something decent".